rootio/rootio_web/README.md

 # ABOUT

-This is the web application for Rootio Radio.
+This is the web application for RootIO Radio.
 Logged in users can manage stations, programs, schedules and people.
 A a read-only view of the [telephony server](https://github.com/rootio/rootio_telephony), shows incoming and outgoing calls, messages, and gateways.
 A web API is provided for the [handset client](https://github.com/rootio/rootio_handset), and is protected by key or user login.

 ## REQUIREMENTS